regenwatchdog/regenwatchdog.github.io/_posts/2021-01-31-january-news-roundup.md

 ## Estate Watch Zoom meeting
-The next Estate Watch Zoom meeting will be held on Monday at 2pm.
-The guest spot will be a presentation on the Community Plan for two estates in South Kilburn.
+Yesterday's Estate Watch zoom meeting was well attended, with representatives from around a dozen estates under threat sharing their experiences and a guest presentation by [UCL's Pablo Sendra](https://www.ucl.ac.uk/bartlett/planning/dr-pablo-sendra-fernandez), who talked about his work with residents on the South Kilburn and Alton estates to create alternative community-led plans.

+Pablo is the co-author of the book ['Community-Led Regeneration - a Toolkit for Residents and Planners'](https://www.uclpress.co.uk/products/125696) which can be downloaded for free [here](https://www.uclpress.co.uk/products/125696).

+The date of the next Zoom meeting is yet to be confirmed.
 Please email info@londontenants.org to request attendance and further details.

 NB.
 Estate Watch meetings are exclusively for tenants and leaseholders of estates that are under threat of demolition, have managed to stave off demolition or whose estates are currently being demolished.

 <meta name="twitter:card" content="summary" />